 We have reviewed books related to the following subjects:

 Getting What You Came For: The Smart Student’s Guide to Earning an M.A. or a Ph.D. by Robert L. Peters

 Getting What You Came For: The Smart Student’s While this book does contain some advice on selecting a graduate school program and financial aid, it really excels at guiding students on finishing their graduate school programs as efficiently and quickly as possible.
-Peters has good advice for students on how to manage academic politics and write and defend your thesis.
+Don’t let the 1997 publication date bias you, this book has good advice for students on how to manage academic politics and write and defend your thesis.
 Most of this book’s readers are current grad students who wish they had read this book earlier.
 We advise you to read it BEFORE you matriculate into grad school as it will allow you to get up that next learning curve in much less time.

 The Craft of Research, Fourth Edition (Chicago Guides to Writing, Editing, and Publishing) by Wayne C Booth et al.